-Goals: Plant and Retain Trees Build Knowledge of Tree Care
+Goals: Plant and Retain Trees

 ROOT FOR YOUR ASH

 The City launched the Root For Your Ash program in 2022 to provide preventative treatments for ash trees on private property.
 In collaboration with T4 Tree Service, a private company, the City signs up residents with qualifying trees for treatment.
 Costs are split evenly between the city and the resident, with a \$225 minimum fee for the resident and a maximum City contribution of \$500.
 To qualify for treatment, trees must be: